 The Bird Festival began in 1981 as a Kiwanis sponsored event.
 With the abundance of birds using the Harney Basin in the spring, Joe Hardwick convinced members of the Kiwanis to host a bird festival that would draw visitors from outside of the Harney Basin.

 During the first years of the festival the event was held at the Grange Hall on the corner of Highway 205 and Highway 78.
 This all volunteer event was named in honor of John Scharff after several years.

 In the early 1990’s the bird festival began shifting its focus from self-guided tours to organized tours led by area bird experts.
 It was at this time that the Refuge, Bureau of Land Management and Forest Service took on a more active role in the festival.
 Organization of the festival was still directed by volunteers, but the tours were led by agency personnel in agency vehicles.

 As the festival outgrew the capacity of the dedicated group of volunteer organizers, the Bird Festival Committee began exploring other options for oversight.
-The Harney County Chamber of Commerce was approached about hosting the event.
-The Chamber Board of Directors decided to take on the Bird Festival as one of their sponsored events.
+The festival has since transitioned to a multi-partner led event.

-The Chamber of Commerce receives a portion of the revenue from the festival to offset expenses they accrue during the planning and implementation of the festival.
-A portion of the profit from the festival is available locally as a grant for wildlife interpretation, educational projects and other community projects associated with the festival.
+The majority of funds received for festival registration and activities are put right back into the planning, promotion and implementation of future events.
+Sometimes, a portion of any profit from the festival is available locally as a grant for wildlife interpretation, educational projects and other community projects associated with the festival.
 Projects funded by the Bird Festival include: